 CASUALTY LOSS RESERVE SEMINAR

-The Casualty Loss Reserve Seminar (CLRS) provides a forum for presenting and discussing significant issues in loss reserving.
-The program includes a range of topics to interest professionals and students in a number of related disciplines.
+The Casualty Loss Reserve Seminar (CLRS) is an opportunity to present and discuss significant loss reserving issues and their related financial reporting implications.
+The Casualty Actuarial Society, the American Academy of Actuaries, and the Conference of Consulting Actuaries have devised this year’s program to include a range of topics to interest professionals and students from a wide array of disciplines including insurance, accounting, and risk management.
 Moreover, the seminar meets the continuing education needs of actuaries and other professionals whose responsibilities include loss reserving.

 About the Sponsoring Organizations